OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 # Functional programming: Enemy of the state

 A quick google search on "Why functional programming" or "why functional programming matters" will yield quite insightful results.
 Having that said, I still believe there is more to add to this topic.
-And what would be my answer to this question?
+And what would be my answer to these questions?
 One word: **purity** (or Statelessness).
 Before delving into purity let's dissect the **function** in the functional programming paradigm.

  <!--more-->

-When I heard the term functional programming, I was very confused.
-I said, "I have been using C, we already have functions there.
-JavaScript also has functions, many OOP languages have functions disguised as methods of objects.
-So Why is this new term?"
+Many years ago, when I first heard the term functional programming, I was very confused.
+I said, "Hey, I have been using C, we already have functions there.
+JavaScript also has functions, as many OOP languages have functions disguised as methods of the objects.
+So why is this new term?"

 Well, my first mistake was functional programming wasn't really a new term.
-The conceptual origin of functional programming
-**lambda calculus** is developed as early as 1930 by Alonzo Church and the first functional programming language LISP was available by the late '50s.
-So functional programming wasn't something new.
+The conceptual origin of functional programming **lambda calculus** is developed as early as 1930 by Alonzo Church and the first functional programming language LISP was available by the late '50s.
+So functional programming wasn't something new at all.
 My second mistake was the confusion of the term "functional".
-The word function here does not represent the procedures which we call as functions in the programming languages but rather they refer to the mathematical functions just like Sine and Cosine functions.
-And it is **purity** that makes these mathematical functions different than functions in these imperative programming languages.
-That is, given the same input the function will always yield the same output without any side effects.
+The word function here does not represent the procedures which we call as functions in the programming languages but rather it refers to the mathematical functions just like Sine and Cosine.
+And it is **purity** that makes these mathematical functions different than the functions in those imperative programming languages.
+That is, for a pure function, given the same input that function will always yield the same output without any side effects.

 For example, sin(90) will always yield 1 as a result, no matter when or how many times you call.
-It also has no side effects, that is, it is not altering anything you care about.
+Such function calls also have no side effects, that is, pure function calls will  not alter anything you care about.
-So that's an example for a pure "function" hence the term "function"al programming (Ok, perhaps a more formal description would involve lambda calculus or category theory stuff but this approach I have given is simpler to take and it is still correct).

-We have just seen how functions in functional programming are different than procedural programming counter-parts.
-Imperative programming languages won't constrain your functions to be pure.
+On the contrary, imperative programming languages will not constrain your functions to be pure.

-One may argue functional programming is good for mathematics and science or finance but how about the real-world line of business applications?
+There is a common argument with respect to the functional programming pardigm, that it is mostly applicable for mathematics and science or finance, but how about the real-world line of business applications?
 Indeed that's precisely where functional programming shines.
-But before coming to that let's review some misconceptions about functional programming.
+But before claiming functional programming is the holy grail let's review some misconceptions about functional programming.

 ## Misconceptions about functional programming

-When we ask developers, what are the characteristics of good code or a good programming language, it is likely you would hear good code (or language) is associated with:
+When we ask developers, what are the characteristics of good code or a good programming language, it is likely you would hear the following about good code:

 - Good code is more maintainable.
 - Good code leads to better readability.